RafZag/InnerSpace02/README.md

 ## ./shaders

-GLSL shaders for particle rensering and for postprocessing effects (tiltshift and vignette).
+GLSL shaders for particle rendering and for postprocessing effects (tiltshift and vignette).

 ## ./covidStory